customerio/amiapp-reactnative/docs/dev-notes/DEVELOPMENT.md

 Did you just implement a bug fix or new feature to the [React Native SDK](https://github.com/customerio/customerio-reactnative) that you want to test your change locally in Ami App?
 Want to work on Ami App *and* the SDK at the same time on your local machine?
 You can!

 1. Follow the [SDK docs](https://github.com/customerio/customerio-reactnative/blob/docs/dev-env/docs/dev-notes/DEVELOPMENT.md#work-on-amiapp-locally) to setup your SDK for Ami App to install.
-2. Changes made in JS/TS file will be visible instantly.
+1. Changes made in JS/TS file will be visible instantly.
 However, if you made any changes to native code, you will need to re-run the app.
-We recommend removing `node_modules` folder using `rm -rf node_modules` before running the app again.
+You can run `yarn upgrade customerio-reactnative --latest` to include the latest code.<br/>
-3. Run `yarn install` to update code from dependencies if needed.
+However, if you need a clean rebuild, you can do it by removing `node_modules` folder and reinstalling dependencies using `yarn install`.
-4. Run the Ami App following the instructions above.
+1. Run the Ami App following the instructions above.

-> **Tip**
+> **Tip:**
 >
-> _You can combine commands when running the app after making changes to native code
+> You can run npm scripts to for clean builds using single command
 > <br/>e.g.
-> <br/>*Android:* `rm -rf node_modules && yarn install && npx react-native run-android`
+> <br/>*Android:* `npm run clean-install-android` OR `npm run clean-install-android -- DEVICE_ID`
-> <br/>*iOS:* `rm -rf node_modules && yarn install && npx react-native run-ios`_
+> <br/>*iOS:* `npm run clean-install-ios` OR `npm run clean-install-ios -- DEVICE_NAME`